January 15, 2021

 As we learn more about the realities of racial justice in America, we are consistently brought back to the incredible life and work of Rev. Dr. Martin Luther King, Jr. The moral leadership he provided, the movements he led, the words he spoke and wrote, and the courage he displayed brought about sweeping reforms like the Civil Rights Act and the Voting Rights Act, which ended the Jim Crow South and transformed American society.
 He was an activist who paid the ultimate price for standing up for a fair and just world.

 The Struggle Never Ends

-Today, the gains we’ve seen in racial equity, LGBTQ rights, gender equality, environmental stewardship, and beyond appear more fragile than at any time in recent memory.
-As we look forward with hope and optimism to a new administration, we wanted to shine a spotlight on the inheritors of King’s legacy, the activists who are continuing his never-finished struggle and carrying his dream forward.
+Over the last four years, the gains we’d made in racial equity, LGBTQ rights, gender equality, environmental stewardship, and beyond appeared more fragile than at any time in recent memory.
+As we look forward with hope and optimism to a new administration, we wanted to shine a spotlight on the inheritors of Dr. King’s legacy, the activists who are continuing his never-finished struggle and carrying his dream forward.
 Join us in getting to know the leaders of today’s fight for fairness, justice, and freedom.
 And be sure to click the links throughout to learn more—these activists’ powerful work is worth getting to know.